 You will head back to Chele La pass via Kung Karpo pass towards Haa Valley and then Thimphu on this day.
 Beginning your day with a hefty breakfast, you will move downhill for a couple of minutes through a meadow.
-From the rhododendron clad forest, you will move uphill.
+From the rhododendron-clad forest, you will move uphill.
 You find stone landmarks on the way to the Kung Karpo Pass.
 These landmarks represent the sky burials that were once conducted here.
 The pass is sited at an elevation of 4,100m/13,451ft, the highest point on this hike.
-Snow-capped mountains will be seen at full glory from this point.
-The Haa valley can be seen from this point on.
-You can also see the Kila Goempa Nunnery below which is the oldest in Bhutan built in the 9th century.
+Snow-capped mountains and Haa valley will be seen in full glory from this point.
+You can also see the Kila Goempa Nunnery below, the oldest in Bhutan built in the 9th century.
 It is a meditation center for nuns who live amidst the calm of nature and indulge in spiritual practices.

 You continue your walk downwards to a ridge where the trail is adorned with rhododendron.
-Prayer flags can be seen along the way to Chele La pass.
-You will revisit the same scenery but during the day, Mt.
+You will see the prayer flags along the way to Chele La pass and revisit the same scenery, but during the day, Mt.
 Jumolhari shines on a sunny day.
 At Chele La, the crew will be waiting to drive you to Thimphu.
 You will pass through the same road with huge pine trees on the sides.
 After reaching your hotel in Thimphu, you can take a stroll around the evening market.

 You can also visit the Buddha Dordenma statue located in Kuenselphodrang.
 It is an architectural wonder spanning over 54m/177 ft tall and made of bronze.
 The statue that was built in the celebration of the 60th anniversary of the fourth king of Bhutan is dedicated to bringing peace and prosperity to the world.
 The statue also houses one hundred small bronze statues of Buddha.
 The Folk Heritage Museum is another marvel that is worth the visit.
 You can find ancient artifacts, equipment, tools, and articles displaying Bhutanese culture and tradition.